SuboptimalEng/cpp-tutorials/README.md

 to follow it to the letter.
 I will likely deviate from it often and go over topics that I find interesting as I learn them.

-As such, this C++ tutorials are not meant to be consumed in any specific order (even though each folder will be numbered).
+As such, these C++ tutorials are not meant to be consumed in any specific order (even though each folder will be numbered).
 This ordering represents "the moment in time when I found that specific topic interesting".
 It does NOT represent "the order in which you should learn that topic".